KamrynR/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+It is used when the console.log in the return function requests the name of the player.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+His name would be the same, but the rolled number would be different.
 c.
 What is the lexical scope of `newRoll`?
+newRoll's scope consists inside the return function.

 ### Task 3 - Stretch Goals